Week 8: Heterogeneous Treatment Effects and Machine Learning

 Understanding causal forests requires three steps.

 Regression tree.
-A regression tree splits the covariate space with yes/no questions ("Age $\le$ 20?", "Baseline wellbeing $> 0.3$?").
+A regression tree splits the covariate space with yes/no questions ("Age $\le$ 20?", "Baseline purpose $> 0.3$?").
 Each terminal leaf predicts the sample mean of the outcome for units that land there.
 The result is a piecewise-constant surface, not a global line.
 A single tree is interpretable but unstable: small changes in the data can shift splits and predictions.
+The instability is the price of letting the data choose the splits.

 Regression forest.
 A random forest grows many trees on bootstrap samples and averages their outputs.
-Averaging cancels much of the noise that makes any one tree unreliable (Breiman (2001)).
+Averaging cancels much of the noise that makes any one tree unreliable (Breiman, 2001).
+The price is interpretability: the forest's prediction surface is the average of hundreds of jagged tile patterns, with no single tree responsible for any particular prediction.

 $$ \hat{\tau}(x) \approx \tau(x)=\mathbb{E}[Y(1) - Y(0) \mid X = x]. $$

-Because individual leaf estimates are noisy and point in many directions, their average is far less variable.
+The leaf-level contrast for an individual leaf is just the mean outcome among treated units in that leaf minus the mean among controls.
+Because individual leaf estimates are noisy and point in many directions, their average across hundreds of trees is far less variable.
 The progression matters: students cannot reason about causal forests without first understanding what a tree does and why averaging helps.

 Key intuition